 The proposed action is covered by category 31.2-12, described in Forest Service Handbook 1909.15-2004-3, July 6, 2004.
-This category is for "harvest of live trees not to exceed 70 acres, requiring no more than 1/2 mile of temporary road construction.
+This category is for "harvest of live trees not to exceed 70 acres, requiring no more than 1⁄2 mile of temporary road construction.
 The proposed action may include incidental removal of trees for landings, skid trails, and road clearing.
 Examples include but are not limited to: commercial thinning of overstocked stands to achieve the desired stocking level to increase health and vigor."
 This proposal is to thin up to 70 acres of second-growth.
-No new roads would be constructed.
+One tenth of a mile of new temporary roads would be constructed.